 Every engine has a unique specification for their spark plugs’ gaps.
 The gap is the space between the electrodes that the spark jumps across to ignite the gas inside the cylinder.
 Before installing your new plugs, check your manual for the correct gap and set it using a feeler gauge.
 Use the gauge’s hook to open the gap slightly if necessary; if it’s too wide already, gently press the electrode down on a non-marring surface until it meets specifications.

 Installing New Plugs

-Before inserting the new spark plugs, apply a light coat of oil from the dipstick to the threads, making sure not to get any on the electrodes.
+Before inserting the new spark plugs, apply a small amount of anti-seize to the first two threads, making sure not to get any on the electrodes.
 Next, thread it by hand with the socket and extension; be careful not to cross-thread the plug.
 Once its hand-tightened, use your ratchet to finish the job.
 Tighten the plugs to the manufacturer’s recommended torque specs, reinstall your plug wires in the correct order, and you’re all set.

 Knowing how to replace spark plugs is simple and can save you money when doing a tune-up.
 Fresh plugs help your engine start and run more smoothly, and can even improve your fuel economy.